Marcelara/JA_Root_Microbiome_AtBo/README.md

-# Jasmonic-acid induction in Arabidopsis and Brassica shoots results in stimulation of Comamonadaceae and Rhizobiales in the rhizosphere and endosphere
+# Activation of the Jasmonic Acid Pathway in Arabidopsis and Brassica shoots enhances Comamonadaceae and Rhizobiales in the roots

 This repository holds the full data and code for this manuscript (auhtor names and affiliations available upon publication)